Are you preparing to buy a home or sell the one you’re in? If so, the home appraisal process will be incredibly important.

 Though many home appraisers have a great deal of experience, since the housing crisis the industry does have some problems in this area.
 Now your home appraisal is likely to be handled by an Appraisal Management Company (AMC).

 Most appraisers used to work independently or on behalf of lending companies.
 Now, AMCs find work on behalf of appraisers, usually contracting it out to them.
-Because AMCs set lower rates, they cost lenders less and many lenders work through them now.
-AMCs can help protect buyers, sellers and lenders from fraudulent appraisals meant to put more money in someone’s pocket.
+Because AMCs set lower rates, many lenders work through them now.

 On the other hand, not all AMCs offer high-quality appraisals from truly experienced appraisers.
 One American Banker article notes that many appraisers sent by an AMC are unfamiliar with the local real estate situation (an important factor in any appraisal), or are simply under-experienced in general.